 1. Military and Defense

 According to MarketsandMarkets, military robots play a pivotal role as a tactical and operational tool for armed forces.
-Military robots are being designed to handle a wider range of tasks, “from picking off snipers to carrying out target acquisition with greater efficiency compared to human soldiers.”
+Using military artificial intelligence, robots are being designed to handle a wider range of tasks, “from picking off snipers to carrying out target acquisition with greater efficiency compared to human soldiers.”
 In the future, robots will be equipped with the capabilities to traverse different terrains, climb ladders, and operate in disaster situations.

 Robots used in the military serve a variety of functions, including: